-- Given a scenario that there is shortage of funds at any point of time, the group was required to list the activities in the prioritized manner so as to use the funds effectively - To prepare a month-wise fund flow statement for all the activities where against each activity, the month and the % of the total approved outlay of the respective activity of the funds to be released was to be indicated. - 5.1 Group on Finance stated that in most part of North Eastern States, the school session starts from January to December or February to January.
-Maximum funds are required in the beginning of the year.
-It was suggested that school grant as Rs.50, 000/- should be released in January.
-Participants desired to know that how the payment of salary of regular teachers is made.
-Due to shortage of funds, strengthening of existing schools, construction of new schools and up-gradation of Upper Primary schools is hampered.
+- That in most part of North Eastern States, the school session starts from January to December or February to January.
+Maximum funds are required in the beginning of the year. - It was suggested that school grant as Rs.50, 000/- should be released in the month of January.
+Participants desired to know that how the payment of salary of regular teachers is made. - Due to shortage of funds, strengthening of existing schools, construction of new schools and up-gradation of Upper Primary schools is hampered.
 Assum experiences difficulties in appointing the teachers because of funds are released quiet late.

-Mrs. Amita Singla, Sr. Consultant mentioned that RMSA was started before 3 years only.
+Mrs. Singla concerned Sr. Consultant mentioned that RMSA was started before 3 years only.
 Therefore shortage of funds may be there.
 State Govt. is also responsible for this.
 Participants suggested following priorities to be taken at least in time in case of shortage of funds: